RyosukeCla/react-design-system-boilerplate/README.md

 ## build and publish design component for npm package

+At first, build your design componenets by this command.

 ```sh
 yarn run build
 ```

-Set `name` and `version` in `package.json` to suit your enviroment before deploying design components.
+Then, Set `name` and `version` in `package.json` to suit your enviroment before deploying design components.
 Now, you can publish your design components to npm!

 ```sh